millipedes/ns/README.md

-# :mountain_snow: ns Programming Language
+# :mountain_snow: rasberry Programming Language
 ## :dart: Project Description/Goal
-ns is meant to be a fast relatively powerful programming language.
+rasberry is meant to be a fast relatively powerful programming language.
 By May 2022 it should have a fully functional stocastic process library natively.
 Currently it is interpreted, but soon I will likely write an assembly translation for GNU assembler.

 ## :floppy_disk: Installation
 The program depends on the following: